 Can you put bleach in an RV black water tank?

 Pour a small amount of bleach down the toilet bowl to clean and sanitize the black water drain lines and tank.
 Additionally, adding 1 pouch of black water tank cleaner after draining and before storing the RV will help reduce build-up and maintain a clean tank.

 Over time, your black water tank will begin to smell, even if you empty it regularly.
 This is caused by bacteria and waste products building up in your tank.

-Even if you use the proper cleaning chemicals in your tanks, it is a good idea to thoroughly clean and sanitizes your gray and black water tanks every so often.
+Even if you use the proper cleaning chemicals in your tanks, it is a good idea to thoroughly clean and sanitize your gray and black water tanks and flush the sewer hose every so often.

 You can clean and sanitize your holding tanks by filling them with a bleach and water solution.
 Fill your tank with clean water.
 For every gallon of water, add one-quarter cup of bleach to your tank.
 So, if you have a 16-gallon tank, you need to add 4 cups of bleach.

 Completely fill your tank with this solution, and let it sit overnight.
 Or at least for 8 hours.
 Even better, fill the holding tank before you go on a long trip.
 This will give the solution a chance to swish around and really clean the inside of your tank.